sjas/assessing-mininet/README.md

 ## TODO

-An overhaul of the scripting setup is neccessary, to avoid the hardlinked folder/file paths.
+- [ ] An overhaul of the scripting setup is neccessary, to avoid the hardlinked folder/file paths.
+- [ ] Supply sources/links of technologies used.
+- [ ] Check parser after last update for correctness.
+- [x] Cleanup D-ITG code.
+- [x] Cleanup MATLAB code.
+- [x] Automate MATLAB for all current test scenarios.

 ## context / future

 Since at the time being a bigger overhaul using different tools than when this was written was discussed,